YottaDB/YDBDoc/AdminOpsGuide/tls.rst

 CApath
 ++++++

 Points to a directory containing CA certificates in PEM format.
 The files each contain one CA certificate.
 The files are looked up by the CA subject name hash value, which must hence be available.
-If more than one certificate with the same name hash value exists, the extension must be different (e.g. 9d66eef0.0, 9d66eef0.1 etc).
+If more than one certificate with the same name hash value exists, the extension must be different (e.g. 9d66eef0.0, 9d66eef0.1, etc).
 The directory is typically created by the OpenSSL tool 'c_rehash'.
+CApath is an alternative to CAfile.

 +++++++++++
 cipher-list